Paris (Paris Hilton album)

 Paris is the debut studio album by American media personality and singer Paris Hilton.
-After becoming available for online streaming on AOL Music on August 14, 2006, the album was released on August 22 by Warner Bros.
+After becoming available for online streaming on AOL Music on August 14, 2006, the albums physical CD's were released on August 22 by Warner Bros.
 Records.
 Hilton primarily collaborated with producer Scott Storch, with contributions from Fernando Garibay, J.R.
 Rotem, Dr. Luke and Greg Wells.
 Musically, Paris is a pop album that is influenced by hip hop.
 It also incorporates elements of reggae, soul, pop rock and R&B.

 Upon its release, Paris received mixed reviews from music critics, but saw commercial success, peaking at number six on the US Billboard 200.
 Three singles were released from the album.
 "Stars Are Blind" was released as the lead single on June 5, 2006, to critical and commercial success.
 It peaked at number 18 on the Billboard Hot 100 and remained in the chart for 12 weeks.
 The second single, "Turn It Up", was successful on the Billboard Dance Club Songs chart, peaking at number one.
-"Nothing in This World", the album's third and final single, was released on August 28, 2006 and peaked at number 12 on the Billboard Dance Club Songs chart.
+"Nothing in This World", the album's third and final single, was released on August 28, 2006, and peaked at number 12 on the Billboard Dance Club Songs chart.